 Many car insurance companies offer a survey where a computer randomly selects people who visit the car insurance company website and request that they answer a few questions for the survey.

 There is no specific criteria for taking the survey, such as being male or female, an older driver versus a younger driver, a long-term customer versus a new customer, and so on.

-The results are somewhat skewed because only current customers of the insurance company are asked to take the survey, which typically means that there is already a satisfied customer in place.
+The results are somewhat skewed because only current customers of the insurance company are asked to take the survey, which typically means that there is already a satisfied customer in the place.

 Finding Customer Satisfaction Ratings that Count

 They typically conduct independent studies to determine if a company is doing well regarding price, products, and customer served, all from their current and former customer’s point of view.